Confidence Intervals for Projections of Partially Identified Parameters: Theoretical Results

-\begin{remark} The key condition imposed in Theorem \ref{cor:eam_conv} is Assumption \ref{as:Lipschitz_m_over_sigma}.
-It requires that the GMS function used is Lipschitz in its argument, and that the standardized moment functions are Lipschitz in $\theta$.
-In Online Appendix \ref{sec:verify_ass_EAM} we establish that the latter condition is satisfied by some canonical examples in the moment (in)equality literature, namely the mean with missing data, linear regression and best linear prediction with interval data (and discrete covariates), and entry games with multiple equilibria (and discrete covariates).\footnote{It can also be shown to hold in semi-parametric binary regression models with discrete or interval valued covariates under the assumptions of \cite{mag:mau08}.} \end{remark}
+The key condition imposed in Theorem \ref{cor:eam_conv} is Assumption \ref{as:Lipschitz_m_over_sigma}.
+It requires that the GMS function used is Lipschitz in its argument,\footnote{ This requirement rules out the GMS function in footnote \ref{fn:eq:zeta}, but it is satisfied by other GMS functions proposed by AS.} and that the standardized moment functions are Lipschitz in $\theta$.
+In Online Appendix \ref{sec:verify_ass_EAM} we establish that the latter condition is satisfied by some canonical examples in the moment (in)equality literature: mean with missing data, linear regression and best linear prediction with interval data (and discrete covariates), entry games with multiple equilibria (and discrete covariates), and semi-parametric binary regression models with discrete or interval valued covariates \citep[as in][]{mag:mau08}.\footnote{For these same examples we verify the differentiability requirement in Assumption \ref{as:smoothness} on $g_j(\theta)$.}